 3. There is no throw ‘away’ – Most of the plastic ever created is still around

 Is it normal for straws and sea turtles to cohabit the same space?
 This video will tell you why not.
 The problem lies not just with the inconceivable amount of plastic waste generated, but also the amount which enters the ocean.
 Of the 8.3 billion metric tonnes of all the plastic created by 2015 only 9% was recycled, 12% was incinerated, while an enormous 79% accumulated in landfills, dumps or the natural environment– slowly making its way into our oceans.
-Here’s a fact to ponder over –roughly 8 million metric tons of plastic enter the oceans every year; that’s 3% of global annual plastics waste.
+Here’s a fact to ponder over –nearly 11 million metric tons of plastic enter the oceans every year; that’s 3% of global annual plastics waste.
 That’s like dumping a garbage truck full of plastics into the ocean every minute and straight into the stomach of animals who mistake it for food!
 According to this article some 700 species of marine animals have been reported so far to have eaten or become entangled in plastic.
 Unless we take action now, it’s expected that the amount of plastic littering the world’s ocean will triple within a decade and by 2050 there will be more plastic than fish (by weight) in the ocean-another score for plastic!

 4. We are eating credit cards without knowing it

 You would never willingly eat a plastic cup or a plastic spoon because it tasted good right?
 But the fact of the matter is a lot of what we eat and drink is contaminated with plastic and goes directly into our system.
 A study commissioned by WWF calculates that an average person could be ingesting approximately five grams of plastic every week – the equivalent of one credit card!
 How does this happen?
 Well did you think that all the plastic which ends up in the landfills, our waterways and ocean would not end up on our plate or in the water we drink?
 That’s just wishful thinking.